farid002/heap-sort/README.md

 # NOTE!

-Only maxHeapify and buildMax functions have been used in the code.
-Thus you can ignore the ones named "minHeapify", "buildMin", which are for you to take a look for further applications.
+Only max. version of the functions has been used (e.g.: maxHeapify and buildMax) in the code.
+Thus you can ignore the ones relating to min. (e.g.: "minHeapify", "buildMin"), which are for you to take a look for further applications.